A 3 week New Zealand road trip from Auckland to Christchurch

 Sherwood is one option (my friend lives up the hill and likes going here for drinks) but it’s a little out of the centre.
 The hotels right in the centre (it’s quite small) are more expensive from what I know, but there are chain options like Copthorne, Millenium or Ramada on the edge of town.
 This can be easier for parking anyway, as it is tight for parking and expensive right in the middle of town.

-Day 18: Visit Aoraki Mount Cook National Park
+Day 18: Drive to Aoraki Mount Cook National Park

 Tasman Glacier boat could be an option, but you need to walk 30 min to the start point.
 I have never done it but heard very good things.